EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 -----------------

 I see a lot of redundancy in this code.
-What if I told you I could remove a third of the content in this script with one simple funciton?
+What if I told you I could remove a third of the content in this script with one simple function?
-Repeting code to do the same thing over and over again will inevitably lead to issues and typos.
+Repeating code to do the same thing over and over again will inevitably lead to issues and typos.
 Further, what if we suddenly decided we wanted all graphs to have a new title or change the colors?
 We would have to change that in each plot individually.